MGMCN/P2P-File-Sharing/README.md

 ## Contributing
 Contributions must be available on a separately named branch based on the latest version of the main branch.
 ## Warning
 This project may have bugs, please use it with caution.
-However, I am continuously improving this project.
+However, I am continuously improving this project. (ps: Although there is still a gap between this project and a real p2p application.
+But we have at least achieved a distributed file transfer. ☺️)